bringking/react-run/README.md

 ## What is it?

 React.run is an in-browser tool that allows you to write, run, and experiment writing [React](https://facebook.github.io/react/) components in the browser with no additional tools or configuration.
-It is the fastest way to get started learning the patterns and practices of React.
+It's the fastest way to get started learning the patterns and practices of React.

 ##Features